daiphuongngo/Sentiment-Analysis-Python-SQL-Tableau/README.md

 -	Tableau (visualize refined datasets for insights of customer sentiment), Docker (run & manage applications),

+## Courtesy:

+This projects was conducted by me during my last remote internship for the Center of Talent in AI (CoTAI), Sai Gon, Vietnam from Toronto, Canada.
+Hereby, I thank Mr. Hung Ngo - Founder of CoTAI and Mr. Huy Le - my supervisor there who had provided support, vision, guidance through this project.
+The private content of this dataset had been hidden and transformed to avoid data leakage so I could upload it to my e-portoflio as a proof of work experience.
+This project can also be upgraded, expanded as per my noted Room for Enhancemetn below.

 ## Targets & Achievements:

 An online retail business should be able to use their vast amounts of data and information in such a way that impacts the business, including: